jaldama/qq_project/README.md

 -ls --list (List contents of remote Script Server ticket directory)

--cp -copy (Copy contents from remote Script Server ticket directory to local current directory)
+-cp --copy (Copy contents from remote Script Server ticket directory to local current directory)

 -gui --graphical (Start a web server serving the contents of the directory, and opens web page to server address)